Developing Your Career: Steps to Take in Second Year

 Chat with an individual to gain an understanding of their occupation or the industry they're working in.
 Reach out for an informational interview.

-Allison is a Career Educator at the UBC Centre for Student Involvement & Careers and is an expert in career development.
-Connect with additional resources and workshop schedules from the Centre for Student Involvement & Careers online.
+Written by a Career Educator at the UBC Career Centre who is an expert in career development.
+Connect with additional resources and workshop schedules from the UBC Career Centre online.